top of page

 How long is the Mentorship commitment?

 Rezvan Scholars often lack consistent, reliable adult support due to time spent in foster care or the loss of one or more parents.
 And while some of them have been able to create their own sustaining community while still in high school, such bonds tend to naturally dissolve over time once students become immersed in college life.
-To provide the stability they need, we request an unfaltering commitment of 4-5 years from Mentors, ensuring they can guide their Mentees through to college graduation.
+To provide the stability they need, we request an a minimum 1 year commitment.
+Our goal is to find matches for our scholars where the relationship continues for the duration of their college education, 4-5 years.
+This ensures they can guide their Mentees through to college graduation and have a lasting impact with each student.

 What are the logistical requirements?